the-mind/onlinesecurity.github.io/training/passwordsecurity.md

 1. __Cracking security questions__ - When you click the __“forgot password”__ link within a webmail service or other site, you’re asked to answer a question or series of questions.
 The answers can often be found on your social media profile.
 1. __Phishing and coercion__ - Using social engineering techniques to trick people into revealing passwords.
 1. __Data breaches__ - Using the passwords leaked from data breaches to attack other systems.
-1. __Stealing passwords__ - Insecurely stored passwords can be stolen, such as ones written on sticky notes and kept near(or on) devices
+1. __Stealing passwords__ - Insecurely stored passwords can be stolen, such as ones written on sticky notes and kept near(or on) devices.
 1. __Stolen hashes__ - Stolen hash files can be broken to recover the original passwords.
 1. __Password spraying__ - Trying a commonly-used passwords to access a large number of accounts.

 Passwords can only do so much.
 Even when implemented correctly, passwords are limited in helping prevent unauthorized access.
-If an attacker discovers or guesses the password, they are unable to impersonate a user.
+If an attacker discovers or guesses the password, they are able to impersonate a user.

 ## What makes a password strong ?

 ![What makes a password strong](../images/complexpassword.jpg)

 Strong passwords are hard to guess.
 Characteristics of a strong password include: